-This product contains a PDF and nearly 3 1/2 hours of video tutorials on how to get the most of your images processing them in the LightRoom Develop module.
+This product contains a PDF and over 4 hours of video tutorials on how to get the most of your images processing them in the LightRoom Develop module.

 Here’s a link to YouTube to give you a better idea of what is in the e-Book and Video Series.

 You can click HERE to purchase your copy!!